gzweigle/open-hybrid-piano/HELP.md

 Check the https://www.pjrc.com website for instructions on setting up to compile and download for the Teensy 4.1.

-If the project refuses to download to the Teensy, try pushing the download button on the Teensy  (see https://www.pjrc.com website for details).
+If the project fails to download to the Teensy, try pushing the download button on the Teensy  (see https://www.pjrc.com website for details).

 If there is a buffer overflow bug in the firmware, this can cause the Teensy to appear to be locked up, or, to continuously initialize.